Carlos Del Castillo: Early years

 Del Castillo was born in San Juan, the capital city of Puerto Rico, and raised in Mayaguez.
 There he received his primary and secondary education.
 He lived a humble life and spent most of his youth on or near the Atlantic Ocean.
 His upbringing near the ocean served as an influential factor when he decided to study biology at the University of Puerto Rico at Mayagüez where in 1987, he earned his Bachelor of Science degree in Biology.

 He continued to work on a master's degree in Marine Science in the same institution.
 Del Castillo began studying the effects of oil pollution in the tropical marine environments.
 His master's thesis dealt with oil pollution and the results of his thesis was presented in a meeting in Rennes, France.

 During this time period, he also served in the Puerto Rico National Guard and was assigned to the 240th Military Police Company.
 His military service included deployment to Saudi Arabia during the Gulf War.
+Del Castillo returned from the war in mid-1991 following the end of hostilities and was honorably discharged as a veteran of the conflict.

 Upon his return to Puerto Rico Del Castillo earned his master's degree in Marine Science in 1991.
 He realized that there was a lack of funding for oil pollution research in Puerto Rico and therefore, he decided to continue his education and research at the University of South Florida.
 While pursuing his doctorates degree, he became interested in Organic Carbon biogeochemistry.
 He used remote sensing to study biogeochemical and physical processes in the oceans through a combination of remote sensing and field and laboratory experiments.
 Del Castillo was offered a position in a laboratory where he was to conduct a series of studies in the Arabian Sea similar to the ones which he had proposed to NASA.
 In his proposal to NASA, he asked the agency to conduct and study the optical properties of organic matter in the Orinoco River plume.
 It was his belief that Orinoco River plume was a critical aspect in the use of optical sensors for ocean Biogeochemical research.
 Del Castillo earned his PhD in Oceanography in 1998, from the University of South Florida and was awarded the William Sackett Prize for Innovation and Excellence in Research.